 Section 179 Deductions and Bonus Depreciation

-In recent years, two types of accelerated depreciation have been allowed by U.S. law.
-These ways to accelerate deductions on business asset purchases are:
+In recent years, two additional types of accelerated depreciation have been allowed by U.S. law: bonus deprecation and section 179 deductions.

 Section 179 deductions can be on new or used equipment, vehicles, and other specific types of business property, but not land.
 Some improvements to business buildings may also qualify.

 Qualifying property can be deducted, but there are limits to the total amount of section 179 property your small business can deduct each year.
 Beginning in 2020, the dollar limit for each item of section 179 property placed in service in a tax year is $1,040,000.
 In addition, there is a total limit of $2,590,000 that you can deduct for all qualifying section 179 property for that tax year.

 Sport utility vehicles (SUVs) are in a special category for section 179 deductions.
 Your business can't expense an SUV for more than $26,200, beginning in 2021.
 This deduction doesn't apply to vehicles designed to seat more than nine passengers, are equipped with a cargo area, or that separate the driver and the rest of the vehicle.

 The total amount of section 179 deductions is limited to the taxable income of your business from operations during the year; you can't use these deductions to take a business loss.
 But costs you can't deduct in one year may be carried over to the next year.

 Bonus depreciation ("Special Depreciation Allowance") allows a business to get an additional deduction on qualified property in the first year it's put into service.
 The property must be depreciated under MACRS and have a useful life of at least five years.
 It's available for other categories of new property and some used property.
 Machinery, equipment, computers, appliances, and furniture generally qualify.